AtnNn/atnnn.com/posts/ipfs-hosting.markdown

 [/ipns/QmbtTW3Lj5ad3UotQ7YzKx8bSSaXKirn2ggxxaZWV28z3D](https://ipfs.io/ipns/QmbtTW3Lj5ad3UotQ7YzKx8bSSaXKirn2ggxxaZWV28z3D)

 The id is also the hash of a public key and IPNS forbids anyone else from publishing to it.
-It provides me with safe link that I can share and that will always point to the newest version of my website.
+It provides me with a safe link that I can share and that will always point to the newest version of my website.

 But it is still long and cryptic.
 To fix that, IPNS lets me use a